Quick Summary & Key Takeaways

 The Biomechanics of Retrieval and Static Load

 Logic Summary: Our analysis of academic workflows assumes a high frequency of "reach-and-retrieve" cycles.
-We apply the "Hierarchy of Controls" from OSHA, prioritizing engineering controls—such as adjustable, high-capacity shelving—over administrative breaks to mitigate ergonomic risk.
+We apply the "Hierarchy of Controls" from OSHA, prioritizing engineering controls—such as adjustable, high-capacity shelving—over administrative breaks to help mitigate ergonomic risk.

 Structural Integrity: The Physics of Academic Shelving